 The name of the tree is Palmer’s Oak, but because it is discovered in California’s Jurupa Mountains, it is also known as Jurupa Oak.

 Palmer’s Oak (Quercus Palmeri) has an estimated age of over 13,000 years.
-This is another clonal colony organism that has survived for thousands of years by cloning itself.
-Its age was estimated by researches based on the size of the colony and the growth of individual stems.
+This clonal colony organism has survived for thousands of years by cloning itself.
+Its age was estimated by research based on the colony’s size and the growth of individual stems.

 The first thing that comes to mind when you hear the word oak is mighty trees, but in this case, it is about a collection of small bushes which persistently oppose time.

 The National Geographic has an interesting statement about the longevity of Jurupa Oak which is worth to be shared: